 The older countries in Asia and Europe have more knowledge and demonstrate how to recycle for example and how to use wind for transportation, another example that we could all benefit from, that would save resources.
-It will take working together to disseminate information everywhere to make this knowledge as well as a host of other knowledge to make these resources available everywhere.
+It will take working together to disseminate information everywhere to make this knowledge as well as a host of other knowledge resources available everywhere.

 Educating our youth and children and grandchildren is necessary to help them reach their full potential and to make them aware of what the earth is facing.
 Going to school is free in Austria.
 Educating our youth should be free everywhere.
-We need to educate our youth about the world's problems, where our garbage goes, that hunger and homelessness exists everywhere, and the cost and lack of resources, food, water, electricity, gas and oil to name a few.
-We need to teach our youth about global warming and cutting down trees and the effect on the environment and animals.
+We need to educate our youth about the world's problems, where our garbage goes, that hunger and homelessness exist everywhere, and the cost and lack of resources, food, water, electricity, gas, and oil to name a few.
+We need to teach our youth about global warming and cutting down trees and the effects on the environment and animals.
 Hunger and homelessness should be the top priority.

 We must talk to our youth and grandchildren about these problems that they are inheriting.
 We need to advocate addressing all these issues in our school lesson plans.